Twins: BFT Systems Made Robust: Implementation

 The \generator produces \testcases in three main steps.
 First, it generates all the possible ways in which a set of $N$ nodes can be split into $P$ partitions (partition scenarios).
 Second, it generates all possible ways in which $L$ leaders can be combined with the partitions generated in the previous step.
 Finally, it generates all the possible ways in which the partition-leader combinations can be permuted over $R$ rounds of consensus protocol execution.
 The \generator can operate in online or offline modes.
-In the online mode, \testcases are generated on the fly, and fed to the \executor.
-The \generator can be configured to write the generated \testcases to a file.
+In the online mode, \testcases are generated on the fly and fed to the \executor.
+The \generator can be configured to write the \testcases to a file.
 In the offline mode, the \generator reads previously generated \testcases from a file and feeds them to the \executor.
-For debugging purposes, the \generator can also operate in a `dry run' mode---\testcases are generated with the given parameters, without running them, and statistics are printed at the end.

-A na\"ive enumeration of all combinations of $P$ partitions, $L$ leaders, and $R$ rounds may explode quickly (see \Cref{tab:generator-stats}).
+\para{Pruning \testcases} A na\"ive enumeration of all combinations of $P$ partitions, $L$ leaders, and $R$ rounds may explode quickly (see \Cref{tab:generator-stats}).
 In order to constrain the number of generated \testcases in a particular run, we provide hooks to control the number of $P$ partitions, the number of $L$ leader-partition pairs, and the number of leader-partition configuration assignments to rounds.
 For all three cases, we specify whether the selection is deterministic---first $X$---or randomized---an $X$ sample.
 In the third case---configuration assignment to rounds---the total combination space to select from is large.
 Therefore, the \generator allows randomizing the per-round configuration selection, rather than sampling over the entire space of assignments.